Leading a ride is one of the most essential contributions you

 that will enhance the trip.
 If you plan to offer multiple paces (e.g., a B pace group and a C pace group), please note this and indicate if there will be different leaders for each pace.
 You can add a row by right clicking the row above or below and following the directions.

 Your cell phone number and email will be listed on the ride posting and the route slip.
 People can call ahead of time with questions, and during the ride for emergencies or mechanicals.

-If you have any questions about organizing the ride or want to do something unique, contact the Ride Director.
+If you have any questions about organizing or posting a ride or want to do something unique, contact the Ride Director.

 Additional Ride Information